Employer-Sponsored Cash Balance Retirement Plans: A Tax-Saving Strategy

 How do benefits work in a cash balance plan?

-The plan sponsor makes contributions for each eligible participant based on a formula that takes into account the person’s age, years of service, and compensation.
-At retirement age, participants who have met the plan’s vesting requirements qualify to receive benefits, which usually come in the form of scheduled monthly payments.
+The plan sponsor makes contributions for each eligible participant based on a formula that is usually based on compensation.
+Participants who have met the plan’s vesting requirements qualify to receive benefits at retirement age or earlier if the participant separates from service.

 Benefits in cash balance DB plans are defined as a hypothetical account balance (HAB).
-The plan promises to pay the HAB regardless of the actual investment returns, which is the biggest difference between cash balance plans and 401(k), profit sharing, or DC plans.
+The plan promises to pay the HAB regardless of the actual investment returns, which is a key difference between cash balance plans and 401(k), profit sharing, or DC plans.
 An HAB is made up of two components: cash credits and interest credits.